bloomreach-forge/greb-api/README.md

 ## Running the demo locally

-The demo project is located udner demo/ folder.
+The demo project is located under demo/ folder.
 So, move to the demo/ folder to run it locally.

 ```bash
     $ cd demo